LoreGoetschalckx/MemoryGame/README.md

 the vigilance performance criterion.
 It's only rough because it will likely include your test runs and debug runs too.

 ## Going online
 Once you've thoroughly tested the game locally, you can start testing it online.
-You will need a python server for the backend and a webserver for the frontend.
+You will need a python server for the back-end and a webserver for the front-end.
 If you don't have any, I can recommend [PythonAnywhere](https://eu.pythonanywhere.com/) (there is also an [EU](https://eu.pythonanywhere.com/) version).

 Adjust the serverURL and the baseURL settings in [this config.json](memorygame/config.json) and